-Note: You may decide at any time to revoke the authorization for the Department to be in contact with your personal representative.
-If you do, you will need to tell us that in a signed statement.
-Include your name, Social Security number and the year of your tax return.
-Mail your statement to Indiana Department of Revenue, P.O.
+Note: You can decide at any time to revoke the authorization for the Department to be in contact with your personal representative.
+If you do, you must tell us that in a signed statement.
+Include your name, your Social Security number, and the year of your tax return.
+Mail your statement to: Indiana Department of Revenue, P.O.
 Box 40, Indianapolis, IN 46206-0040.